 it will bite it out of anger.
 Then it is only a matter of striking at the right time to set the hook.

-Now, different spoons have different specialities.
+Now, different spoons have different specialties.
 Some cast better, some flutter better and some sink faster.
 When fishing deep, it is best to use a fast sinking spoon.
 They are typically a bit smaller and denser.
 Some popular brand names are Acme Little Cleo or the Eppinger Daredevle.

 The ideal weight depends on both the water depth and speed of the current.
-Ideally fish the smallest size which has enough mass to reach the bottom.
+Ideally, fish the smallest size which has enough mass to reach the bottom.
 1/4oz is usually a good starting point.